ZGalante/zgalante.github.io/_posts/2023-07-08-Berkeley-projects.md

 ## Flight Delay Prediction

 Working with over 1 billion records with 200 features (1 TB of data), I used PySpark to create a modeling pipeline predicting flight delays at scale.
 This included an intense amount of data preprocessing, as there were several data sources being used and required cleaning, transforming, and joining data.
-We also created important features such as a personalized page rank graph, and reputation score for each airline.
+I also created important features such as a personalized page rank graph, and reputation score for each airline.
 A major consideration during the project was data leakage, and ensuring that no future data was included during training and feature engineering.

 ## Spam Detection